JasperMarichal/RoomSense_SpringApplication/README.md

 **Dependencies**: what libraries did you use and why

+    Library name: jSerialComm
+    We use this library to access our wifi router without external libraries and while remaining platform-independent.
+    It allows to open a few ports at the same time.

-    Library name:
+    Library name: Chart.js
-    We use this library because of...
+    We use this library for data visualisation in form of graphs.

 Documentation of the interface with other systems (Arduino,...)